Lee Kun-hee, who made South Korea's Samsung a global powerhouse, dies at 78

-SEOUL (Reuters) - Lee Kun-hee, who built Samsung Electronics 005930.KS into a global powerhouse in smartphones, semiconductors and televisions, died on Sunday after spending more than six years in hospital following a heart attack, the company said.

-The charismatic leader of Samsung Group and the country’s richest person, grew it into South Korea’s biggest conglomerate.
+Lee, who was 78, grew the Samsung Group into South Korea’s biggest conglomerate and became the country’s richest person.
 But he was also convicted of bribery and tax evasion, and he and the empire he built were vilified for wielding huge economic clout, and for opaque governance and dubious transfers of the family wealth.

 “Lee is such a symbolic figure in South Korea’s spectacular rise and how South Korea embraced globalisation, that his death will be remembered by so many Koreans,” said Chung Sun-sup, chief executive of corporate researcher firm Chaebul.com.

-Around 5 p.m.
-(0800 GMT), Lee’s son Jay Y. Lee, wearing a face mask, walked into the Samsung Medical Center where a memorial was being held.
+At around 5 p.m.
+(0800 GMT), Lee’s son Jay Y. Lee, vice chairman of Samsung Electronics, wearing a face mask, walked into the Samsung Medical Center where a memorial was being held.
 The area for the memorial was limited to 50 people, a sign said.

 The funeral will be a small family affair, Samsung said.
 It did not say when or where the funeral would be.